microsoft/industry/README.md

 inside Microsoft to help customers and partners by providing prescriptive and actionable guidance and implementation to accelerate deployment and adoption of industry cloud.

+>Microsoft Cloud for industries will take a dependency on well-architected, sustainable, and scalable *cloud foundations* (Microsoft Azure, Microsoft Power Platform, and Microsoft 365), which will de-risk technical debt and ensure durable solutions regardless of the industry cloud reference architecture your organization would need.
+This repository references and provides proven, authoritative, and prescriptive architecture and design recommendations for these foundations, as well as specific reference implementations targeting the unique industry requirements.
+See the [following article](./foundations) to learn more

 ## Industry Cloud Reference Architectures

 ### Healthcare